 The City Council voted to place two measures for voter consideration on the November ballot to maintain essential services and enhance local control.

-If enacted, Measure DD, a cannabis business tax, would apply only to Union City cannabis businesses to ensure they contribute to maintaining Union City’s quality of life and public safety, and include possible funding towards community youth education programs and enforcement to combat the illegal black market of cannabis.
-The measure would include strict accountability requirements, including independent audits and yearly reports to the community to ensure funds are spent efficiently and effectively.
+If enacted, Measure DD, a cannabis business tax, would apply only to Union City cannabis businesses to ensure they contribute funds towards City services that may include community youth education programs and for enforcement to combat the illegal black market of cannabis.
+The measure would include accountability requirements, including independent audits and yearly reports to the community to ensure funds are spent efficiently and effectively.

 A second measure, Measure EE, if approved by voters, would allow Union City to enact a local charter giving residents a greater voice and enhancing local control over local revenue.
 If enacted, Union City would become a Charter City with an enhanced Real Property Transfer Tax (RPTT) paid for when property is transferred from seller to buyer, with much of the revenue coming from corporate and commercial real estate owners.

 Measure DD and EE will maintain and prevent cuts to essential services, which may include:

 - Emergency response times

 - After-school programs for children and teens